• Skip to primary navigation

 Step 3 - Putting it all together

-Once the carrots, parsnips, and garlic have roasted and cooled off, add them to the dutch oven (soup pot) and combine with the other ingredients.
-Add a few sprigs of thyme (also optional), coconut milk, and water (can use vegetable stock too).
+Once the carrots, parsnips, and garlic have roasted and cooled, add them to the Dutch oven (soup pot) and combine with the other ingredients.
+Add a few sprigs of thyme (also optional), coconut milk, and water (you can also use vegetable stock).

-Just a note on the liquids.
-In total, you should have 4 cups of liquid.
-One of my preferred brands of coconut milk is Aroy-D. It contains 100% coconut milk; no guar gums, or additives and it comes in a carton and not a can.
-However, the carton is smaller in size (8.5 ounces) compared to the regular can of coconut milk (at 13.5 ounces) and difficult to source or find at a local store.
+Just a note on the liquids: You should have 4 cups of liquid in total.
+One of my preferred brands of coconut milk is Aroy-D. It contains 100% coconut milk, no guar gums or additives, and it comes in a carton rather than a can.
+However, the carton is smaller (8.5 ounces) compared to the regular can of coconut milk (at 13.5 ounces) and difficult to source or find at a local store.
 As a result, I usually order it online.

 Another great option and easier to find is the Trader Joe's Organic Coconut Milk (13.5 Fl Oz) can.
-That said, depending on what coconut milk you are using, adjust the water or vegetable stock so in total there are 4 cups (coconut milk + water).
-Also if you prefer a thinner consistency, use more liquid/water.
-I prefer mine to be a thicker consistency.
+That said, depending on what coconut milk you are using, adjust the water or vegetable stock so that in total, there are 4 cups (coconut milk + water).
+Also, if you prefer a thinner consistency, use more liquid/water.
+I prefer mine to have a thicker consistency.

 roasted carrots cooking in coconut milk

-Add kefir lime leaves and carrot tops, for extra flavor, and if you have them on hand.
-But don't fret if you don't, simply omit.
+Add kefir lime leaves and carrot tops for extra flavor if you have them on hand.
+But don't fret if you don't; simply omit.
 Over low to medium heat, bring to a gentle boil and season with salt.
 Cook for about 7 to 10 minutes so all the flavors are blended.

-Finally, once its ready, remove the carrot tops and kefir lime leaves, before pureeing the soup.
+Finally, once it is ready, remove the carrot tops and kefir lime leaves before pureeing the soup.
 Use a hand blender to puree to desired consistency.

 roasted carrot soup with sourdough croutons